 - who will be under the age of 19 as at 31 March 2021, or

 - aged 19 or over in respect of whom a child-related benefit (for example, Child Benefit) is paid or free school meals are provided.

-- Be in receipt of a qualifying benefit which would entitle the child to free school meals:
+- Be in receipt of a qualifying benefit which would entitle the child to free school meals as listed below:

 - Job Seeker's Allowance (income-based)

 - Income Support

 - Universal Credit - Your annual income assessed by the Department for Work and Pension must be less than £7,400.
 Any pupil eligible for free school meals before 1 April 2018 when the earned income threshold is introduced will retain their eligibility until then end of universal credit roll-out which is March 2022

 - Child Tax Credit – provided your annual income, assessed by the Inland Revenue, does not exceed £16,190 (Please note: this amount is subject to change in April every year)

 - Support under Part VI of the Immigration and Asylum Act 1999.